browserify/browserify/readme.markdown

 If you want a standalone web server for development that will create bundles on demand, check out [beefy](https://github.com/chrisdickinson/beefy).

+If you are writing your own source transforms, check out [browser-transform-tools](https://github.com/benbria/browserify-transform-tools/), a library of handy functions for loading configuration and generating transforms based around strings, [falafel](https://github.com/substack/node-falafel), and `require()` manipulation.

 # license